 Note: Cricut uses the term “iron-on” instead of heat transfer vinyl or HTV.
 They’re all the same thing.

 What to iron on for your iron-on: the base layer

 You can use a folded bath towel or the EasyPress™ mat as a base layer.
 I recommend spending just a little bit extra for the EasyPress™ mat as it will ensure great results and is engineered to absorb seams like when you’re adhering vinyl to baby clothes.
 Amazon usually has a good price on the 12″ by 12″ size.
 The Cricut site has the other sizes.

 Cricut has a great interactive tool on their help site where you can enter your iron-on type and fabric type, and it will give you the recommended temperature along with easy-to-follow directions for application.

 There is also a printer-friendly pdf file with the recommended settings that you can download.
-I laminated a printout and put it right beside my work area.
+I laminated a printout and put it right beside my work area.© 2018 Cricut, Inc.

-Here are a few of the projects I’ve done with my EasyPress™:
+Here are a few projects I have made with my EasyPress: